Why is it warm in summer and cold in winter? Why is it hot in summer and cold in winter? Why is it cold in winter

 1. Great children's encyclopedia.

 3. Everything about planets and constellations.
-Atlas-reference book.
+Atlas-directory.

-9 . seasons-years.rf
+9 . seasons-goda.rf

 Why is winter cold?